wp-plugins/woocommerce-bulk-discount/readme.txt

 == Changelog ==

+= 2.0.11 =
+* (16 Oct 2013) Redesigning input of discounts on Bulk Discount tab to be more user friendly.
+* Minor code formatting changes.

 = 2.0.10 =
 * (10 Oct 2013) Fixing a bug which might have resulted in collision with few other WooCommerce plugins.